Table of Contents

 Many times we rely on articles we get on the internet without even realising that we need to be cautious enough before believing anything we see online.
 So, in order to break the bubbles of certain myths associated with Diabetes, one of Truweight’s Nutrition coaches, Ms. Sushmita Mukherjee, came up with this article to shed light on the statements we usually make when we talk about Diabetes and diabetes diet.

 Following are the 9 common myths and facts about diabetes that we really need to know.

 1. Myth- “Eating sugar causes diabetes”

-Fact– According to American Diabetes Association only eating too much of sugar alone doesn’t always lead to diabetes, it also depends on many other factors.
+Fact– According to the American Diabetes Association only eating too much sugar alone doesn’t always lead to diabetes, it also depends on many other factors.
 Type 1 diabetes is caused by genetics and possibly an autoimmune response to a trigger.
-Whereas, Type 2 diabetes is caused by heredity and various factors such as overweight or obese, being sedentary, too much of stress, having high blood pressure.
+Whereas, Type 2 diabetes is caused by heredity and various factors such as being overweight or being obese, being sedentary, too much stress, having high blood pressure.

 So in simple terms, it’s not compulsory to say since somebody is diabetic because he had sweet tooth and vice versa.